opset/openset/README.md

 ![Segments](docs/img/re-event-matrix.svg)

 Translate live event streams into behavioral event streams.
-OpenSet can ingest high speed data, and emit behavioral events for individual people from that stream.
+OpenSet will ingest streams of raw data and convert that into behavioral data for individuals in the dataset.
+You can have OpenSet notify you when a specific behavior is met (or not met).

 For example: